5 Steps to Get a Job in Australia

 2- Apply to as many openings as you can

 Well, why not?
 You have nothing to lose!
 Apply for everything you feel or know that you’re skilled at.
 The more your resume is out there the more probable it is that you’ll be contacted by a potential employer.
+Note that you can earn money with ease by taking the care worker certificate.

 3- ‘Australianise’ your resume